 5. Online STEM exams can be tricky

+Problems with remote learning are not coming to an end.
+Here is what you did not know about students’ exams as well.
 When you’re taking a math test in the classroom, you’re usually given plenty of paper to write the solution to the problem.
-However, this is not always the case with online exams.
+However, this is not always the case with a remote exam.
 If you’re lucky, you’ll be able to perform calculations in your notebook before entering your answer in the exam program.
 But if you’re not, you’ll have to draw formulas and diagrams on your computer, which can take more time than simply writing them down.

 We can fix this issue

-Educators could use specialized software that allows students to quickly draw graphs and formulas and insert them in the application used for an online test.
-Of course, it is important to make sure the students know how to use these programs before they start the exam.
+Educators could use specialized software that allows students to quickly draw graphs and formulas and insert them in the application used for online testing.
+Of course, it is important to make sure the students know how to use these programs before they take the exam.

 So… is it all worth it?